Camera-ready deadline extension: 27 January 2020.

 Paper Submission is now open for the 1st edition of DIONE!
 Check out the Call for Papers.Meet the keynote speaker – Dr. Miriam Capretz.DIONE 2020 supports revolutionary EAI Community Review, find out more here.Every author receives EAI Index credits – regardless of acceptance.
 Learn more about EAI’s Recognition Program here.Get real feedback on your presentation from other registrants via EAI’s Mobile Compass.

-All accepted and presented papers will be published by LNICST Springer (WoS and Scopus indexed) and made available through SpringerLink Digital Library.
+All registered papers will be submitted for publishing by LNICST Springer (WoS and Scopus indexed) and made available through SpringerLink Digital Library.

 Authors of selected papers will be invited to submit an extended version to: